dustingelegonya/darwin-restore-fast/README.md

-# Lions Paw Darwin - Rapid Systematic Darwin Machine Recovery
+# The Lion's Paw Reanimation and Reconfiguration System for Darwin (MacOs Monteray or higher)
+> Designed for both Intel and Silcon based Darwin Macintosh systems affected by catastrophic disk failures or equally devestating events that warrent a full system resinstallation and reconfigureation.

+## READY TO ROCK AN ROLL?
+[Start Here](https://github.com/jellylabs-ltd/the-lions-paw-reanimation-and-reconfiguration-system-for-darwin/blob/main/phase-one.md) otherwise you may read-on.

 ## Project Overview
-A comprehensive disaster recovery system designed to rapidly restore development and work machines to operational status following unrecoverable failures or catastrophic events.
-This project was inteded to ensures that no single point of failure can permanently disrupt your development workflow.
-By maintaining comprehensive, automated, and tested recovery procedures, you can confidently face any catastrophic event knowing your development environment can be fully restored quickly and reliably.
+A comprehensive disaster recovery system designed to rapidly restore Intel and Silcon based Darwin Macintosh systems to operational status following unrecoverable failures or catastrophic events.
+This project was inteded to ensure that no single point of failure can permanently disrupt your development or production workflow, well for to long anyways.
+By maintaining comprehensive, automated, and tested recovery procedures, you can confidently face any catastrophic event knowing your personal or work (dev/prod/staging) machine's environment can be fully restored quickly and reliably with minimal downtime.

 ## Core Objectives
-- **Rapid Recovery**: Minimize downtime from hours/days to minutes
+- **Rapid-Phased-Systematic recovery approach**: Minimize downtime from hours/days to minutes
 - **Complete Environment Restoration**: Recreate entire development ecosystem
 - **Automated Deployment**: Reduce manual intervention and human error
 - **Version Control Integration**: Sync with current project states